agforero/agforero.github.io/index.md

 During my time at St. Olaf, I was appointed Chief Technology Officer of the Student Government Association, where I used Wix to develop [a new website for SGA](https://www.oleville.com/) from the ground up.
 I spent 6 semesters at the College grading, tutoring, and [teaching](https://github.com/agforero/SI-PLANNING) the introductory Python course, Principles of Computer Science (CS 121).
 As a senior, my [Capstone](https://github.com/agforero/Capstone-2020) was a research project investigating the importance of collaboration in the development of tools that teach graph traversal algorithms.

+Now, I attend Cornell Tech in New York City, working to complete my Master of Engineering in Computer Science.
+I am set to graduate in May of 2022.
+Thereafter, I will begin working as a Software Engineer at [InterSystems Corporation](https://www.intersystems.com/), located in Cambridge, Massachusetts.
+I look forward to beginning my professional career within their Solutions Development Program.

 ### Projects:
 #### Argonne National Laboratory:
 * [Fortran Testing Framework](https://github.com/agforero/FTFramework): a collection of Python and Bash scripts to enable easy testing of Fortran compilers using [BATS](https://github.com/bats-core/bats-core).